cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 ## Action Items

-Action Items
-Immediate Priorities
+### Immediate Priorities

-1. Bot Implementation for SDK Monitoring
+#### Bot Implementation for SDK Monitoring

-Objective: Develop and deploy an automated bot system to monitor the health of various SDKs.
+* **Objective:** Develop and deploy an automated bot system to monitor the health of various SDKs.
-Action Steps: Collaborate with the team to design the bot's functionalities, ensuring it can assess maintenance status, issue resolution, and patch updates.
+* **Action Steps:** Collaborate with the team to conceptualize the bot's features, ensuring its capability to evaluate maintenance status, address issues, and implement patch updates in accordance with the rules outlined in the governance documents.

-2. Addressing Security Vulnerabilities
-Objective: Triage and address the security vulnerabilities identified in the Trail of Bits audit.
-Action Steps: Review the audit report, prioritize the vulnerabilities based on severity, and develop patches or updates.

-3. Regular SDK Security Audits
+#### Regular SDK Security Audits

-Objective: Establish a regular schedule for security audits of CloudEvents SDKs.
+* **Objective:** Establish a regular schedule for security audits of CloudEvents SDKs.
-Action Steps: Define audit frequency, select auditing tools or services, and coordinate audit activities.
+* **Action Steps:** Specify the frequency of audits, assemble the audit team, identify the tools and services required, and manage the coordination of audit activities.

-Long-Term Strategies
+### Long-Term Strategies

-4. Automated Vulnerability Scanning for SDK Dependencies
+#### Automated Vulnerability Scanning for SDK Dependencies

-Objective: Implement a system to automatically scan for vulnerabilities in SDK dependencies.
+* **Ojective:** Implement a system to automatically scan for vulnerabilities in SDK dependencies.
-Action Steps: Research and integrate tools for continuous scanning of dependencies.
+* **Action Steps:** Research and integrate tools for continuous scanning of dependencies.
 Establish a notification system for newly identified vulnerabilities.

-5. Enhanced Encryption and Data Validation Mechanisms
+#### Enhanced Encryption and Data Validation Mechanisms

+* **Objective:** Emphasize to the user the goals and non-goals of CloudEvents.
-Objective: Strengthen the encryption and data validation practices within CloudEvents SDKs.
+* **Action Steps:** Highlight to the user the importance of establishing a robust infrastructure for encryption and data validation practices around the CloudEvents implementation.
-Action Steps: Assess current encryption and data validation methods, identify improvements, and implement enhancements.

-6. Documentation and Knowledge Sharing
+#### Documentation and Knowledge Sharing

-Objective: Improve the documentation related to security practices and vulnerabilities within CloudEvents.
+* **Objective:** Continue improving the documentation related to security practices and vulnerabilities within CloudEvents SDKs.
-Action Steps: Create comprehensive, accessible documentation that covers security best practices, known vulnerabilities, and mitigation strategies.
+* **Action Steps:** Create comprehensive and accessible documentation that covers security best practices, identified vulnerabilities, resolved issues, public Software Bill of Materials, and strategies for mitigation of vulnerabilities.

-7. Community Engagement and Feedback
+#### Community Engagement and Feedback

-Objective: Enhance engagement with the CloudEvents user community for feedback and insights on security.
+* **Objective:** Enhance engagement with the CloudEvents user community for feedback and insights on security
-Action Steps: Establish channels for regular feedback, conduct community surveys, and organize Q&A sessions.
+* **Action Steps:** Establish channels for consistent feedback, administer community surveys, and arrange Q&A sessions.
+Evaluate GitHub issues, engage in discussions with authors, formulate mitigation or solution strategies, and execute them.
+Prioritize and resolve security vulnerabilities identified by users through proper triage processes.

 ### Potential Ideas

 * A supplementary proposal for a bot is the creation of a monitoring system that systematically scans the web for recently reported issues or vulnerabilities associated with the library dependencies employed in the development of Cloud Events SDKs.
 This automated tool would function to promptly notify the development team of emerging threats, enabling them to implement proactive measures for timely identification, addressing, and mitigation of potential risks.

 ## Appendix